BoevaLab/CDState/README.md

 To run CDState make sure the required python packages (cdstate_requirements.txt) are installed in your environment.

-Use CDState_run.py file to see an exemplary pipeline.
+Use CDState_run.py file to see an example pipeline.

 ## Citing CDState
 If you use CDState in your work, you can cite it using